brontosaurusrex/brontosaurusrex.github.io/_posts/2014-06-03-mount-mtp-device-on-debian-wheezy-htc-desire-500.md

 > CHECK: that the usb cable you are using is one that is used for transferring data and not just one for charging the device!
 Some cheap tablets and mobiles for instance only have a charging cable!
 To the uninitiated, they both look the same!

+Also on this specific phone one must enable development/usb debugging.

 Note

 The performance is "catastrophic", so you better know in advance where your files are (An Android file-manager like ES file explorer is your friend.